alex-popov-stenn/.NET-Performance-Benchmarks/README.md

-# .NET-Performance-Benchmarks
+# .NET Performance Benchmarks
-This repository contains benchmarks for varios situations
+This repository contains benchmarks for various situations